Our Terms & Conditions for the Sale of Services

-- All payments required to be made pursuant to the Agreement by either Party shall be made within 10 Business Days of receipt by that Party of the relevant invoice.
+- All payments required to be made pursuant to the Agreement by either Party shall be made within 14 Days of the invoice date.

 - All payments required to be made pursuant to the Agreement by either Party shall be made in GBP in cleared funds to such bank in United Kingdom as the receiving Party may from time to time nominate, without any set-off, withholding or deduction except such amount (if any) of tax as that Party is required to deduct or withhold by law.